How to Create Docker Images?

 RUN - Tells the image builder to run a certain command inside a shell (within the image's environment).

-ENTRYPOINT - This tells Docker how it should start the container.
+ENTRYPOINT - This tells Docker how to start the container.
 Here, we instructed Docker to run the code in our app.py file

 To tell Docker to construct this image, based on the instructions found in Dockerfile, we execute this command: